-- Put into refrigerator and marinate 6-8 hours or more.
+- Put into refrigerator and marinate 8-10 hours.

 - Spray grill with non-stick spray or mist with olive oil, then preheat gas or charcoal barbecue grill to medium high.
 (You can only hold your hand there for a few seconds at that heat.)

-This recipe created by Kalyn.All images and text ©
+This recipe created by Kalyn.